Nick Cordero’s COVID-19 Recovery Progress Hits ‘Numbers We Haven’t Seen In A While,’ Says Wife Amanda Kloots

 Actor Nick Cordero continues to fight for his life amid an intense coronavirus battle, but his wife Amanda Kloots just revealed some good news.
-She shared a handful of videos via her Instagram stories on Thursday that detailed some positives in Nick’s continuing COVID-19 battle.
+She shared a handful of videos via her Instagram stories on Thursday that detailed some improvements in Nick’s continuing COVID-19 battle.

-The primary piece of good news that Amanda shared was that the ventilator settings for Nick had been reduced to their lowest levels in quite some time.
+The primary piece of good news that Amanda shared was that Nick’s ventilator settings had been reduced to their lowest levels in quite some time.
 Those who have been following this fight know that Nick’s lungs were severely damaged by the COVID-19 infection.

-Clearing his lungs and getting him back to full strength has remained one of the biggest challenges that Nick has still needed to overcome.
+Clearing his lungs and getting him back to full strength has remained one of the biggest challenges that Nick needed to overcome.

-Nick has still relied on a ventilator for some oxygen and breathing support.
-However, as Amanda explained on Thursday, he’d made enough forward progress to rely less on the vent than had been the case in a while.
+Nick has relied on a ventilator for some oxygen and breathing support.
+However, as Amanda explained on Thursday, he’d made enough progress to rely less on the ventilator.

 In addition, Amanda said that Nick’s lungs are starting to release some built-up carbon dioxide.
 Last week, she had asked people to share any insight or resources they had on resolving this issue.
-Now, his carbon dioxide levels are looking more normal, and that is certainly a very good development.
+Now, Nick’s carbon dioxide levels are looking more normal, and that is certainly a very good development.

 View this post on Instagram